malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 ![Four gears](../00_Introduction/figures/cogs_4.svg){#fig:gears_quad width=40%}

-If we model the rotational motion of a gear network Where there are three gears, like in a triangular lattice the rotational motion is jammed, while four gears allow motion to propagate.
+If we model the rotational motion of a gear network where there are three gears, like in a triangular lattice the rotational motion is jammed, while four gears allow motion to propagate.